joe7575/minecart/README.md

 ![minecart](https://github.com/joe7575/minecart/blob/master/screenshot.png)

-Minecart is based on Cards, which is based almost entirely on the mod boost_cart [1], which itself is based on (and fully compatible with) the carts mod [2].
+Minecart is based on carts, which is based almost entirely on the mod boost_cart [1], which itself is based on (and fully compatible with) the carts mod [2].